TimL20/icinga2api_py/doc/14_Client.md

 # Is the same as
 value = res["attrs.last_check_result.output"]
 ```
-Objects of this classes are mappings *and* sequences.
+Objects of this classes behave like mappings *and* sequences.
-- Therefore the values method has not only the functionality from `ResultSet` but also that from a mapping (returning
-  a ValuesView).
-Just pass no arguments for the second.
-- The length is always 1 (use `len(result.keys())` to get the number of keys)
+- The length is always 1 (use `len(result.keys())` to get the number of keys) - sequence behavior
-- Iterating will always just yield the object itself (exactly one time) - this is the sequence behavior.
+- Iterating will always just yield the object itself (exactly one time) - this is the sequence behavior

 ## Examples